 The Greenworks GPW1501 has a vertically oriented body, in contrast to the horizontal style of the RY141612.
 This design gives it good balance while you're carrying it, and as a bonus, you don't have to bend over as far to pick it up.

 In the world of pressure washers, there is a dilemma when deciding between a model that's light with no wheels or a heavy machine with big wheels.
+Having seen the easy-to-carry products, here are the heavy-duty machines you'll need to wheel around.

 The SunJoe SPX3000 offers the best of both worlds — it's reasonably light yet still has decent-sized wheels.

-Both SunJoe models tackle terrain better than many of the models with wheels because the handle location and the balance of these machines make them easy to push and pull around.
+In fact, both SunJoe models tackle terrain better than many of the models with wheels because the handle location and the balance of these machines make them easy to push and pull around.

-The Ryobi RY142300 and the Simpson MSH3215 MegaShot don't quite top the leaderboard for this metric.
-Although they're big and bulky, we gave them points for their burly handles and large wheels that allow them to be pushed and pulled over rugged terrain.
+The Ryobi RY142300, Westinghouse WPX3200, and DeWalt DWPW2400 don't quite top the leaderboard for the Portability metric.
+Although they're big and bulky, we still credit them points for their burly handles and large wheels that allow them to be pushed and pulled over rugged terrain.

-As far as storage goes, the RY142300 has a strap for the high-pressure hose, a hook for the power cord, and a convenient holster for the wand.
-The Simpson has decent hose and wand storage as well, and since it has a gasoline engine, there is no power cord to fiddle with.
-This model is slightly heavier than the RY142300, but it makes up for the extra bit of girth with inflatable rubber wheels that grip dirt, rocks, or concrete better than their hard plastic alternatives.
+As far as storage goes, the DeWalt is small and easy to tuck away, but the spray gun easily falls out of its holder.
+The RY142300 has a strap for the high-pressure hose, a hook for the power cord, and a convenient holster for its wand.
+The Westinghouse has great hose and wand storage as well, and since it has a gasoline engine, there is no power cord to fiddle with.
+This model is heavier than the RY142300, but it makes up for the extra bit of girth with large wheels that allow it to maneuver just fine over most surfaces (except for tall grass).

 Ease of Use

-The SunJoe SPX3500 has the same basic features as its little cousin mentioned above, but it was a massive soap tank to ensure that you won't have to refill while washing those extra-large vehicles and toys.
+The SunJoe SPX3000 has not one but two onboard dispensers, and there's a convenient knob near the handle of the unit to select which tank you'd like to draw from.
+The SunJoe SPX3500 has the same basic features as its little cousin, but it has a massive soap tank to ensure that you won't have to refill while washing those extra-large vehicles and toys.

-By now, we hope you have the knowledge and the confidence to purchase the pressure washer that best suits your needs.
+By now, we hope you have the knowledge and confidence to purchase the pressure washer that best suits your needs.
 Whether you're looking for a light-duty washer for easy jobs, a burly machine for tougher projects, or a versatile model that falls somewhere in between, we are here to get you headed in the right direction.